FrancoisVongue/20-days-challenge/NODE.md

         - invalid route access
     There problems are `not` about `bugs in our code` but rather, bad external conditions.
     (bad user, bad server, bad connection)
+    We should strive to make all possible errors in our app operational.

 2. Programming errors
     Actual `bugs` that are difficult to track and debug.